Sudoku91Sudoku91

 Sudoku Strategies: From Beginner to Expert

 Whether you are solving your first easy puzzle or battling an evil grid, the right strategies make all the difference.
-This comprehensive guide covers every major Sudoku solving technique, organized from beginner-friendly basics to advanced patterns used by competition solvers.
+Mathematicians have proven there are 6,670,903,752,021,072,936,960 valid 9×9 Sudoku grids (Felgenhauer & Jarvis, 2006), and every properly constructed puzzle can be solved through logic alone.
+This guide covers every major technique, from beginner-friendly scanning to advanced patterns used by competition solvers.

 Beginner Strategies